 Table E2.12 reports the health state costs that were used in the economic model.
-These costs include COPD-related health care utilization costs excluding emergency department, inpatient, and pharmacy costs as those costs were included elsewhere in the model but include office visits and other outpatient costs which includes oxygen therapy.
+These costs include COPD-related health care utilization costs excluding emergency department, inpatient, and pharmacy costs as those costs were included elsewhere in the model.
 The pharmacy costs are included in the drug costs detailed in the section above and the emergency department and inpatient costs are assumed to be included in the exacerbation-related costs detailed in the section below.
-The COPD-specific health state costs in Table E2.12 will be added on to the non-COPD health care costs experienced by patients with COPD which are \$22,113 per year.131
+The COPD-specific health state costs in Table E2.12 will be added on to the non-COPD health care costs experienced by patients with COPD which are \$22,113 per year.